 iPhone 5S vs iPhone 5C comparison review

-These new iPhones mark the first time the iPhone has comes in anything other than black and white.
+The launch of the iPhone 5c and iPhone 5s marked the first time that the iPhone was available in anything other than black and white.

-The iPhone 5s looks a little more like the iPhone 5, but there is a new colour option: gold, along with silver and gray (or Space Gray as Apple is calling it).
-The silver is comparable to last year's White & Silver option, and the Space Gray reminds us of the Black & Slate iPhone 5 option last year, only with a lighter shade of graphite to its back and edges.
+The iPhone 5s looks a little more like the iPhone 5, but there is a new colour option: Gold.
+That's in addition to the Silver and Space Grey models.
+The silver is comparable to last year's White & Silver option, and the Space Grey reminds us of the Black & Slate iPhone 5 option, only with a lighter shade of graphite to its back and edges.

 We were dubious about the gold option when the rumours of the iPhone 5s colour emerged, and while we're still not completely convinced by it, it's not as 'blingy' as you might imagine.